McSinyx/spider-venom/man/thanhnien.rst

 Scraping explanation
 --------------------

-The site taken is site for searched for vaccine in thanhnien.vn
+The site taken is site for searched for vaccine in thanhnien.vn.

 .. code-block:: python